 Through a range of studies and experiments involving both in-groups and out-groups, Gaertner and his collaborators found that, “in general, stronger conceptions of the aggregate as a single group directly related to more positive feelings toward out-group members.”

 In one of these studies, the team examined a multi-ethnic high school and surveyed students about how they conceived of relations within the school.
 They found that the degree to which the students at the school felt like one big cohesive group was significantly related to more positive feelings toward out-groups.
 On the other hand, “the degree to which students perceived the school to be composed of different groups was negatively related . . . to good feelings toward the out-groups.”

 More recent studies have found similar effects from being able to imagine that two distinct groups are actually part of a larger shared identity.
 In 2005, a team of British researchers studied how social group memberships influence behavior.
 They focused on a popular British pastime: soccer.

 They set up a pair of experiments based on the rivalry between two popular teams: Manchester United and Liverpool FC.
 In the initial experiment, participants—all of whom were partisans for one of those two teams—were presented with the opportunity to help an injured jogger.
-The experimenters found that the participants were more likely to help the jogger if he or she was wearing the jersey of the participant’s favorite soccer team, as opposed to when the jersey belonged to the rival team.
+The experimenters found that the participants were more likely to help the jogger if they were wearing the jersey of the participant’s favorite soccer team, as opposed to when the jersey belonged to the rival team.

 In the subsequent experiment, the participants were reminded of their identities as soccer fans—a superordinate, shared identity.
 As might be expected, they were more likely to help the injured fan of a rival team than they were to help someone who wasn’t a soccer fan at all.